What is ascites?

 Your doctor puts local anaesthetic in your skin to numb the area.
 Then they put a needle into your abdomen to take a sample of fluid.
 This can be uncomfortable but it isn’t usually painful.
 They may use an ultrasound scan to guide them.

-They draw out some of the fluid and send to the laboratory to check for cancer cells.
+They draw out some of the fluid and send it to the laboratory to check for cancer cells.

 Normally they leave a tube in your abdomen for a few hours so the rest of the fluid can drain out.